asengupta/avishek.net/_posts/2021-09-02-gaussian-processes.md

 # First Pass: Intuition

-## Data Generation from Uncorrelated Gaussian Distributions
+## Function Sampling from Uncorrelated Gaussian Distributions

 A Gaussian Process is capable of generating an infinite number of functions.
 The characteristics of these functions are wholly determined by the covariance matrix of a Multivariate Gaussian Distribution.
 Example characteristics that can be tweaked are how smooth (or how spiky) the functions are, whether they are periodic in nature or not, etc.